osu-crypto/libOTe/AUDIT.md

 - `Field_Audit_Test` verifies that `FVec<Fp31, 2>` serializes eight bytes,
   leaves bytes beyond that representation untouched, zeroes decoded padding, and rejects a noncanonical lane atomically.

+## AUD-134: Ternary DPF bypassed coefficient wire encodings

+Status: fixed

+Affected code:

+- The final coefficient-share exchange in `TernaryDpf::expand`.

+Concern:

+Ternary DPF sent and received its coefficient vector as raw typed storage instead of using the supplied coefficient context.
+This bypassed any context-defined canonical validation and included alignment padding for padded coefficient types.

+Impact:

+A malicious peer could inject representations that the coefficient context would reject before arithmetic.
+Padded coefficient types could also disclose stale bytes, and custom contexts could not define their intended wire representation.

+Resolution:

+The final reveal is serialized to a fixed-size byte buffer and deserialized through the coefficient context.
+Validation remains at the transcript boundary, outside the leaf-expansion loops.

+Verification:

+- `TritDpf_Proto_Test` uses an instrumented binary coefficient context and requires both parties to serialize and deserialize the final reveal.

+## AUD-135: DPF bit multiplication retained peer-controlled padding

+Status: fixed

+Affected code:

+- `DpfMult::multiplyBits` for a bit count not divisible by eight.

+Concern:

+The local party cleared unused high bits in its final packed byte, but did not normalize the corresponding bytes received from its peer.
+The bytewise multiplication therefore allowed those nonlogical bits to affect output padding.

+Impact:

+A peer could make the packed result noncanonical.
+Code that later handled the backing bytes rather than the logical bit length could serialize or consume the peer-controlled padding.

+Resolution:

+The two received final bytes are masked once before the existing bytewise multiplication loop.
+Full-byte inputs and the loop itself are unchanged.

+Verification:

+- `Dpf_Audit_Test` injects set padding bits from a peer and requires the one-bit multiplication result to retain zero padding.